mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Nodes

-A particular instance of a ratchet tree is based on the following cryptographic primitives, defined by the ciphersuite in use:
+A particular instance of a ratchet tree is defined by the same parameters that define an instance of HPKE, namely:

-* An HPKE ciphersuite, which specifies a Key Encapsulation Mechanism (KEM), an AEAD encryption scheme, and a hash function
-* A Derive-Key-Pair function that produces an asymmetric key pair for the specified KEM from a symmetric secret
+* A Key Encapsulation Mechanism (KEM), including a `DeriveKeyPair` function that creates a key pair for the KEM from a symmetric secret
+* A Key Derivation Function (KDF), including `Extract` and `Expand` functions
+* An AEAD encryption scheme

 Each node in a ratchet tree contains up to five values: